icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 print "hello, world.";
 ```

 Note that this does not imply a general string data type: as noted above, int is the only data type supported in Wabbish.
-You cannot assign these string literals to variables, pass them to or return them from functions, compare them, or operate on them in any other way: they can only be used as the argument to a print statement.
+You cannot assign these string literals to variables, pass them to or return them from functions, compare them, or operate on them in any other way: they can only be used as the argument to a print statement or an [#include directive](#11-including-other-files).

 *Caveats: escape characters such as \n, \013, and so on are not currently correctly handled by the compiler.
 In addition, this string literal printing is a placeholder I may remove in the future, especially if some day I add support for a char datatype and then an array-of-chars string datatype.*